 Studies show that a diet primarily of foods with a higher GI index will result in a greater intensity of the physical symptoms caused by depression and anxiety.
 This includes, but is not limited to, nausea, muscle weakness, headaches, dwindling concentration levels, and even shaking.

 A deficiency of micronutrients will also impact your response to stress and anxiety, in addition to also influencing oxidization throughout the body, and worsening inflammation.
-Fruits containing glycemic index lowering fiber are easy to include in your daily diet, and lower your risk of depression while also assisting any anxiety response.
+Vegetables containing glycemic index lowering fiber are easy to include in your daily diet, and lower your risk of depression while also assisting any anxiety response.
 A few great examples of GI-lowering food are:

-- High fiber foods (oatmeal & whole-wheat)
+- High fiber foods (psyllium, nuts, seeds, avocado, cocoa)